Nepalese rupee

+As of In 2024, the Nepalese rupee is accepted for domestic transactions only within Nepal and is not legally circulated outside its borders.
+Foreign exchange is regulated by the central bank and subject to strict limits.

 History

 The rupee was introduced in 1932, replacing the silver mohar at a rate of 2 mohar = 1 rupee.
 At first, the rupee was called the Mohru in Nepali.

 The "Bullet paisa"

 In 1955, 4 Paisa coins were minted, made from rifle cartridge cases from World War II that were used by the Gurkha soldiers who fought against the Imperial Japanese in the Pacific.
-The coins were produced by removing the primer from the cases and the cases were then converted into the 4 Paisa coins to commemorate their courage and victory during the war.
+The coins were produced by removing the primer from the cases and the cases were then converted into the 4 Paisa coins to commemorate the Gurkha's courage and victory during the war.

 Due to the small number of cases found, these coins were minted for one year only.

 They are known as the "Nepal Bullet Paisa".

 1972–2007

 During King Birendra’s rule, one can also distinguish between two major series of banknotes.
 The first series features the king wearing the military uniform while on the notes of the second series the king is wearing the traditional Nepalese crown adorned with feathers of the bird of paradise.
 During this period regular banknotes of 2 and 20 rupees and special banknotes of 25 and 250 rupees were issued for the first time.
 The legends found on the last issues of Gyanendra revert to Nepal sarkar ("Nepalese government"), thus omitting the reference to the king.